riot/riot.github.io/migration-guide.md

 #### Custom events dispatching

-Listening custom events dispatched in child components can be done simply via properties:
+Listening to custom events dispatched in child components can be done simply via properties:

 ```html
 <my-component>